-3.1 Any damage to, or alterations necessary, to electricity, telephone, water mains, sewerage mains, stormwater drains, and/or public utility installations resulting from the development or in connection with the development, must be undertaken immediately at full cost to the Developer.

-4.0 ADVERTISING DEVICE CONSTRUCTION AND MAINTENANCE

-- 4.1 Council reserves the right for uninterrupted access to the site at all times during construction. - 4.2 All Construction work and other associated activities are permitted only between 0630 hours and 1800 hours Monday to Saturday.
+- 4.1 Any damage to, or alterations necessary, to electricity, telephone, water mains, sewerage mains, stormwater drains, and/or public utility installations, pathways or roadway (including the removal of concrete slurry from the aforementioned infrastructure or any other public land) resulting from or in connection with the development, must be undertaken at no cost to Council, and completed within the following timeframes: - 4.1.1 where damage causes a hazard to pedestrian/traffic safety or interrupts a community service, immediately; or - 4.1.2 as soon as reasonably possible as agreed with Council. - 5.0 ADVERTISING DEVICE CONSTRUCTION AND MAINTENANCE - 5.1 Deleted. - 5.2 The advertising device must be located a minimum of 0.3 metres from all property boundaries in accordance with the approved plans (refer to condition 2.1). - 5.3 The area below the sign must be landscaped with plants to screen the sign's vertical supports.
+The selected plant species must have a low water dependency and a mature height less than or equal to the base of the sign-face. - 5.4 The landscaped area below the sign must be subject to: - 5.4.1 a watering and maintenance plan during the establishment moment; and - 5.4.2 an ongoing maintenance and replanting programme. - 5.5 Council reserves the right for uninterrupted access to the site at all times during construction. - 5.6 All Construction work and other associated activities are permitted only between 0630 hours and 1800 hours Monday to Saturday.
 No work is permitted on Sundays or public holidays.
-All requirements of the Environmental Protection Act 1994 and Environmental Protection Regulations 2008 must be observed at all times. - 4.3 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the site. - 4.4 Any proposed works within the vicinity (or zone of influence) of existing Council infrastructure will not adversely affect the integrity of the infrastructure.
-Any restoration works required on existing Council infrastructure as a result of proposed works will be at developer's expense. - 4.5 All electrical services and systems must comply with 'Australian and New Zealand Standard AS/NZS 3000:2007 Electrical Installations'. - 4.6 All signage must be maintained in a safe, clean, tidy and sightly condition at all times on the premises by the owner of the premises to the same standard as it was when it was installed.
+All requirements of the Environmental Protection Act 1994 and the Environmental Protection Regulation 2008 must be observed at all times. - 5.7 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the site. - 5.8 Any proposed works within the vicinity (or zone of influence) of existing Council infrastructure will not adversely affect the integrity of the infrastructure.
+Any restoration works required on existing Council infrastructure as a result of proposed works will be at the developer's expense. - 5.9 The Advertising Device must be designed and certified by a Registered Professional Engineer of Queensland and constructed in accordance with the requirements of the Queensland Development Code and the Building Code of Australia. - 5.10 All conduits, wiring, switches or other control apparatus installed on an Advertising Device must be concealed from general view, with control apparatus secured in a manner to prevent unauthorised entry and display setting tampering. - 5.11 All electrical services and systems must comply with Australian and New Zealand Standard AS/NZS 3000:2007 "Electrical Installations". - 5.12 The Advertising Device must be maintained at all times on the premises by the owner of the premises to the same standard as it was when it was installed.
+The Advertising Device must be maintained in a safe, clean, condition that does not adversely impact the visual amenity.

+6.0 LUMINANCE

+6.1 Luminance levels of the advertising device must not exceed the applicable levels listed in the table below:

-NOTES
+ADVISORY NOTES